UCMercedACM/ACM/README.md

 1. Run the root yaml compose file `docker-compose up -d`
 2. To create all tables to store data on run the bash script with this command `chmod +x database_setup.sh && ./database_setup.sh`

-> Note: When running the project this way the Chapter Website opens on `http://127.0.0.1:4200/home`
+> Note: When running the project this way all applications opens on `http://127.0.0.1:<portNumber>`

 To check if they are setup correctly: